hugdora/aws-grc-projects/Policy_Risk_Register_Project/Cloud_Security_Policy.md

 ### 7.3 Threat Detection
 - **Amazon GuardDuty** must be enabled in all accounts and regions to detect malicious activity.
-- Findings must be integrated into **AWS Security Hub** for centralized visibility.
+- Findings must be integrated into **AWS Security Hub** for centralised visibility.
 - High-severity findings must trigger alerts in the SIEM (QRadar).

-### 7.4 Centralized Monitoring
+### 7.4 Centralised Monitoring
 - **AWS Security Hub** must be enabled with **CIS Benchmarks** and **Foundational Security Best Practices** standards.
 - Alerts must be sent to the SOC/Security team for triage and escalation.
-- Metrics (e.g., number of non-compliant resources, MTTR for findings) must be reported quarterly.
+- Metrics (e.g., number of non-compliant resources, MTTR (Mean Time To Remediate) for findings) must be reported quarterly.

 ### 7.5 Evidence & Audit Readiness
 - Evidence of logging and monitoring configurations must be documented in the **Evidence Log**.